Electron transfer from reduced cytochrome c to molecular oxygen

 The layout of this reaction may differ from that in the pathway view due to the constraints in pathway layout

 Complex IV (COX, cytochrome c oxidase) contains the hemeprotein cytochrome a and a3.
 It also contains copper atoms which undergo a transition from Cu+ to Cu2+ during the transfer of electrons through the complex to molecular oxygen.
-A bimetallic centre containing a copper atom and a heme-linked iron protein binds oxygen after 4 electrons have been picked up.
+A bimetallic center containing a copper atom and a heme-linked iron protein binds oxygen after 4 electrons have been picked up.
 Water, the final product of oxygen reduction, is then released.
 Oxygen is the final electron acceptor in the respiratory chain.
 The overall reaction can be summed as

 4Cyt c (red.) + 12H+ (in) + O2 = 4Cyt c (ox.) + 2H2O + 8H+ (out)